Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

-\begin{cor} Let $D$ be a minimal feasible region decomposition of $G$.
-The following items hold. \begin{itemize} \item [1)] An $X_i$ region is either an $X_{i}$ source region or an $X_{i}$ sink region $(i\in\{1, 2\})$. \item [2)] A coding region has at lest two children which are sink regions. \item [3)] If $R\in D$ is a coding region such that no child of $R$ is a coding region, then $R$ has two children, say $R_{1}$ and $R_{2}$, such that $R_{i}$ is an $X_{i}$ sink region and $R_{i}$ has an $X_{j}$-parent, $i,j\in\{1,2\},j\neq i$. \end{itemize} \end{cor} \begin{proof} 1) Let $R\in D$ be an $X_i$ region.
-If $R$ is neither an $X_{i}$ source region nor an $X_{i}$ sink region, i.e., $R$ contains neither $X_{i}$ source link nor $X_{i}$ sink link, then the parents of $R$ are all $X_i$ regions (Definition \ref{ReL}), which contradicts to 2) of Theorem \ref{Min}.
+\begin{cor} Let $\mathcal G=(D,\mathcal E)$ be a minimal feasible region graph of $G$.
+The following items hold. \begin{itemize} \item [1)] An $X_i$ region is either an $X_{i}$ source region or an $X_{i}$ sink region $(i\in\{1, 2\})$. \item [2)] A coding region has at least two children which are sink regions. \item [3)] If $Q\in D$ is a coding region such that no child of $Q$ is a coding region, then $Q$ has two children, say $Q_{1}$ and $Q_{2}$, such that $Q_{i}$ is an $X_{i}$ sink region and $Q_{i}$ has an $X_{j}$-parent $(i\in\{1,2\}$ and $j\in\{1,2\}\setminus\{i\})$. \end{itemize} \end{cor} \begin{proof} 1) Let $R\in D$ be an $X_i$ region.
+If $R$ is neither an $X_{i}$ source region nor an $X_{i}$ sink region, i.e. $R$ contains neither $X_{i}$ source link nor $X_{i}$ sink link, then the parents of $R$ are all $X_i$ region (Definition \ref{ReL}), which contradicts to 2) of Theorem \ref{Min}.

 2) Let $R$ be a coding region.
 Then by 1) of Theorem \ref{Min}, $R$ has two parents, say $P_{1}$ and $P_{2}$.
-By 2) of Theorem \ref{Min}, they are neither both $X_1$ regions nor both $X_2$ regions.
-We distinguish the discussion into three cases.
+By 2) of Theorem \ref{Min}, they are neither both $X_1$ region nor both $X_2$ region.
+We divide the discussion into the following three cases.